frederic-perez/AmE-dictionary/data/dictionary.md

 __shanty__
 __shantytown__
 __shape up__ _v_
-__shapely__ _adj_ (esp of a woman's body or legs) Pleasing or attractive in shape. _The shapely blonde._
+__shapely__ _adj_ (esp of a woman’s body or legs) Pleasing or attractive in shape. _The shapely blonde._
 __shaping the bullet__
-__sharecropper__ _n_ :four: A sharecropper is a tenant farmer, someone who works land that's rented from its owner.
+__sharecropper__ _n_ :four: A sharecropper is a tenant farmer, someone who works land that’s rented from its owner.
 Typically, a sharecropper will pay the landowner with part of the harvest, rather than money.
 __shark tank__ _Our culture is not a "Shark tank."_
 __sharkskin__ _n_
 __sharp elbows__